 We drove on the F225 (the Landmannaleið) via the northern route to Landmannahellir and then further west.
 The two fords at Landmannahellir were also unproblematic.
-After continuously driving on off-road trails for more then 300 km we finally reached tarmac again on the 26.
+After continuously driving on off-road trails for more than 300 km we finally reached tarmac again on the 26.
 Via the 32 we drove then to the Háifoss, one of the highest waterfalls in Iceland (120m).

-From there we went to the beautiful Hjálparfoss and via the 30, 35 and 37 to the Laugarvatn campground.
+From there we went to the beautiful Hjálparfoss and via the 30, 35, and 37 to the Laugarvatn campground.
 Contrary to the description in several guidebooks, this campground has rather primitive facilities with just two toilets and cold water.
-In the meantime the weather had improved significantly.
-During dinner at the campsite we were again blessed by bright sunshine.
+In the meantime, the weather had improved significantly.
+During dinner at the campsite, we were again blessed by bright sunshine.

 After a nice breakfast, we went to the geyser Strokkur in Haukadalur.
 The Strokkur erupts every five minutes with a 20-30 m high fountain.
 From the Stora Geysir, the namesake for all the geysers in the world, there was little to see, however.
 He is now only rarely active.
 We spent some time at the geysers and really enjoyed to watch this fascinating spectacle in bright sunshine.